Chapter 3. Modules and Networks

 3.17.1.
 Gesture for Closing the Current Network

 3.17.2.
-Gesture for Closing the Current Network Without Requester
+Gesture for Closing the Current Network Without Prompt

-In MeVisLab, the programming of image processing algorithms or interactive image / 3D scene manipulation is basically done by establishing networks that consist of modules and connections between modules.
-Modules encapsulate certain algorithms written in C++ and provide an interface in MeVisLab in the form of fields.
-Those fields can represent simple data like numbers or strings, but can also represent more complex data like six dimensional voxel images.
+In MeVisLab, programming image processing algorithms or interactive image/3D scene manipulation is primarily done by establishing networks consisting of modules and connections between them.
+Modules encapsulate specific algorithms written in C++ and provide an interface in MeVisLab through fields.
+These fields can represent simple data, such as numbers or strings, but can also handle more complex data, such as six-dimensional voxel images.
 Fields of modules of the same type can be connected to form networks that represent algorithms on a higher abstraction layer.

-In the following picture, a typical assembly of connected modules in a network, their panels, and viewers can be seen.
+In the following figure, a typical assembly of connected modules in a network, their panels, and viewers can be seen.

 Figure 3.1.
 Example Network for SynchroView2D with Viewer (Panel), Automatic Panel, and Settings